-Requirements accurate as of November 1, 2020 See academic program web pages at www.easternct.edu for updates.
+Requirements accurate as of November 1, 2019 See academic program web pages at www.easternct.edu for updates.

-Students in Eastern's New Media Studies Major, unique with Connecticut's state universities, will take courses across several disciplines - computer science, performing arts, communication, visual arts and more - as they prepare for careers in digital motion graphics, web development/design, game and app design, digital audio/video production, 2-D and 3-D animation, social media and digital art.
+Students in Eastern's New Media Studies Major, unique with Connecticut's state universities, will take courses across several disciplines - computer science, performing arts, communication, visual arts and more - as they prepare for careers in digital motion graphics, web development/ design, game and app design, digital audio/video production, 2-D and 3-D animation, social media and digital art.
 Coursework includes conceptional and hand-solving skills while also developing competencies in digital media.
-Students will also learn about legal and ethical considerations surrounding new media.

-New Media Studies students complete 17-20 credits of Core Requirement courses drawn from five disciplines, 15 credits of course drawn from at least three Interdisciplinary Explorations categories, 15-17 credits of a chosen concentration, and a capstone course of three or four credits, for a total of 49 - 56 credits
+New Media Studies students complete 17-20 credits of Core Requirement courses drawn from five disciplines, 15 credits of course drawn from at least three Interdisciplinary Explorations categories, 15-17 credits of a chosen concentration, and a capstone course of three or four credits, for a total of 49 - 56 credits.